 Paul T. was living his retirement years surrounded by his family, sharing his Waukegan, Illinois, home with the children he had raised there and his grandchild.
 His family looked after the 96-year-old, especially because he was an asthmatic and developed health issues that required the use of oxygen.

-All was well … until the day Paul’s son, Paul Jr., found six inches of grey water in the family’s unfinished basement.
+All was well … until the day Paul’s son, Paul Jr., found six inches of gray water in the family’s unfinished basement from a damaged sewer line.

 A Backup in the Basement

 Fearful for their father’s health and worried about the possibility of toxic mold, the family sent the World War II veteran to live with a nearby family member as they tried to address the issue – and how they would pay for it.
-Repairs were expected to cost approximately $3,000 – more than the tight-knit family could afford.
+Repairs were expected to cost approximately $3,000, which was more than the tight-knit family could afford.

 With their patriarch in exile, six inches of grey water in their basement and no hot water, the family didn’t know what to do.